andreasharding/jsds/README.md

 <h3>2.
 Wrangle data</h3>
 <h4 class="highlighted">The joys of JSON</h4>
+Working with JSON natively can be hard work at times, just because you can end up looping through it so often, which can result in rather verbose and difficult to read code (which will be addressed next).

 <h3>3.
 More data wrangling</h3>
 <h4 class="highlighted">tidy data in JavaScript</h4>
+All the looping through JSON can be a bit tiresome, but it is possible to work with data frames too.
+The data forge library lets you do many of the common tasks available in R or Python/pandas.
+For data reshaping, some of the key functionality of tidyr (from the R tidyverse) is also available to help you out.

 <h3>4.
 Data visualisation</h3>
 <h4 class="highlighted">graphing/charting</h4>